aptos-foundation/AIPs/aips/aip-21.md

 ## Summary

-This AIP proposes a standard for Fungible Assets (FA) using Move Objects.
+This AIP proposes a standard for Fungible Assets (FA) using [Move Objects](/aips/aip-10.md).
 In this model, any on-chain asset represented as an object can also be expressed as a fungible asset allowing for a single object to be represented by many distinct, yet interchangeable units of ownership.

 ## Motivation

 Deriving fungible assets out of objects allows for both a seamless developer experience but also simplifies application development time.
-This standard supports potential applicatoins like
+This standard supports potential applications like

 - The tokenization of securities and commodities provides fractional ownership.
 - Ownership of real estate, enabling fractional ownership and providing liquidity to the traditionally illiquid market.
 - In-game assets such as virtual currencies and characters can be tokenized, enabling players to own and trade their assets, creating new revenue streams for game developers and players.

-Besides aforementioned features, a fungible asset provides a super set of existing Aptos Coin standard concepts along with properties, common to objects, that ensure that healthy ecosystems can be formed around these assets.
+Besides aforementioned features, a fungible asset provides a superset of existing Aptos Coin standard concepts along with properties, common to objects, that ensure that healthy ecosystems can be formed around these assets.

 ## Rationale

-The rationale is two-folds:
+The rationale is two-fold:

 Since Mainnet launch, the existing coin module has been deemed insufficient for current and future needs due to the rigidity of Move structs and the inherently poor extensibility.
 For example, there's no mechanism that enforces transfers take a certain path or that only certain parties may own said assets.
 In short, the existing model of authorization management is not flexible enough to enable creative innovations of fungible asset policy.